-Editors Note: In an effort to provide the best benefits administration services to our clients, their employees, and their employees’ families in the automotive, roads, and fuels industry, the following is the next in an ongoing series of educational bulletins featuring real life events.
-Visit our first installment here, 6 Teen Driving Safety Tips Every Parent Should Know.
-Each anecdote has been taken from the archives of NARFA’s Automotive Industries Compensation Corporation (AICC) program and is designed to help inform, prepare, and protect businesses and their people from the everyday hazards within their workplace and beyond.
+Editors Note: Each anecdote has been taken from the archives of NARFA’s Automotive Industries Compensation Corporation (AICC) program and is designed to help inform, prepare, and protect businesses and their people from the everyday hazards within their workplace and beyond.

 Why Company Safety Policies Need Management Commitment

-A lack of buy-in from upper management regarding company safety policies can have a devastating affect on a company—not only when it comes to workers compensation claims, but also in terms of overall workplace safety.
+A lack of buy-in from upper management regarding company safety policies can have a devastating effect on a company—not only when it comes to workers’ compensation claims, but also in terms of overall workplace safety.

-In many cases, a company will appoint a safety director or a lower level supervisor as the person responsible of oversight of company safety policies, programs, and enforcement.
-And while it’s important for a company to have someone in charge of overall workplace safety, if senior management ends up providing ZERO input or effort in the safety culture, then company safety policies can quickly fall by the way side.
+In many cases, a company will appoint a safety director or a lower-level supervisor as the person responsible for oversight of company safety policies, programs, and enforcement.
+And while it’s important for a company to have someone in charge of overall workplace safety, if senior management ends up providing ZERO input or effort in the safety culture, then company safety policies can quickly fall by the wayside.